 There are limitations to whom you can sue.
 Certain states allow drivers to recover a settlement for pain and suffering and lost wages from their own insurers.
 Other states limit such settlements to victims who are suing an at-fault driver.

-If you were seriously injured in an accident – racking up at least $1,000 in medical bills – you may benefit from hiring an attorney if you don’t feel you are getting enough money from your insurance company.
-You may also benefit from hiring an attorney if you were in an accident that involved:
+If you were seriously injured in an accident – racking up at least $1,000 in medical care bills – you may benefit from hiring an auto accident attorney if you don’t feel you are getting enough money from your insurance company.
+You may also benefit from hiring an auto accident attorney to get compensation if you were in an accident that involved:

 - A motorcycle.

 - A drunk driver or driver under the influence of a substance.